 The projects currently underway within our Department are:

 - Conservation of Matteo Perez d'Aleccio's Great Siege wall paintings in the Throne Room of the Palace of the President of the Republic, in collaboration with Heritage Malta.
-Part funded by Gasan Foundation, through RIDT (Research Trust), University of Malta.
+Part funded by Gasan Foundation, and Planning Authority, through RIDT (Research Trust), University of Malta.

 - Evaluation of the behaviour of the shelters of the Megalithic Temples of Malta and to understand the effects of sheltering on salt weathering on stone, in collaboration with Heritage Malta and Institute of Atmospheric Sciences and Climate of the National Research Council CNR-ISAC (Italy).